-Dropshipping on the face of it looks appealing — after all, you don’t have to hold the physical stock (no storage costs) and you have an endless supply of new items to list.
+On the face of it, starting a dropshipping eCommerce store looks appealing — after all, you don’t have to hold the physical stock (no storage costs) and you have an endless supply of new items to list.

 But what should you consider before starting your dropshipping business?
 Is it really as easy as it looks?

-What to consider before you start your dropshipping business
+What to consider before starting your dropshipping business

 Instagram, TikTok, Twitter, Facebook.
 No matter what social network is your guilty pleasure they all make dropshipping look like it’s the road to a millionaire lifestyle but is it?
 Here’s what you need to consider.

 1: The product can take a long time to ship

 Most people start dropshipping by finding a product they like on AliExpress or similar websites and then upload the product to their own site with a higher price; and then when it sells, the purchase flows through AliExpress and it ships straight to the customer’s address.
 Great, right?

 Well.
 Yes and no — see the issue is in almost all cases the customer isn’t aware of that you are relaying the order via dropshipping, and if you’re dropshipping in America to another customer in America, it could take as long as 4-6 weeks to arrive if shipped from overseas.
 And then the package could arrive with non-English labeling — and your customer may rightly wondering what’s going on.

 - Find a company that make the product in your own country and can get it to the customer in 2-3 days.

 - Warn customers on your site that some products could take 4-6 weeks to arrive (This will heavily impact sales).